 Interestingly, the utility of the German synthetic data was higher than the utility of the Canadian data in almost all dimensions evaluated.
 At this point we can only speculate about potential reasons.
 The most important difference between the two data sources is that the German data comprises only a handful of industries while almost all industries have been included in the Canadian evaluation.
-Given that the industries included in the German data were rather large, and synthesis models are run independently for each industry, it might have been easier to preserve the industry level statistics for the German data.
-We cannot exclude the possibility that the structure of the German data aligns more closely with the LBD and thus the synthesis models tuned on the LBD data provide better results on the (adjusted) BHP than on the LEAP.
+Given that the industries included in the German data were rather large, and synthesis models are run independently for each industry, it might have been easier to preserve the industry level statistics for the German data aligns more closely with the LBD and thus the synthesis models tuned on the LBD data provide better results on the (adjusted) BHP than on the LEAP.
 We note that both the LBD and the BHP are establishment-level data sets, whereas the LEAP is an employer-level data set.